has spent the last forty years appearing in a succession of Broadway shows, national tours and regional and stock performances.

 at the Pasadena Playhouse, stood by for Michele Pawk in Los Otros at The Mark Taper Forum, a world premiere

-musical created by Ellen Fitzhugh and Michael John LaChiusa and directed by Graciela Daniele, played opposite Al Pacino and
+musical created by Ellen Fitzhugh and Michael John LaChiusa and directed by Graciela Daniele She played opposite Al

-Christopher Walken in a new film comedy, Stand Up Guy, directed by Fisher Stevens and guest starred in a
+Pacino and Christopher Walken in a new film comedy, Stand Up Guy, directed by Fisher Stevens and guest starred

-Lifetime movie, Kristen's Christmas Past directed by Jim Fall.
-While she loved many aspects of
+in a Lifetime movie, Kristin's Christmas Past directed by Jim Fall.
+While she loved many aspects

-Ogunquit Theatre and Miss Hannigan in Annie at Westchester Broadway Theater.
-Susann play, Soft Spot, was selected for the 2014 Playwrights Festival
+Theatre and Jeanette in The Full Monty at Capital Rep. Susann's play, Soft Spot, was selected for the 2014 Playwrights Festival at the Actor's